mfkiwl/hoomd-blue/ARCHITECTURE.md

 ### Continuous integration

-[Github Actions] performs continuous integration testing on HOOMD-blue.
+[GitHub Actions] performs continuous integration testing on HOOMD-blue.
 GitHub Actions compiles HOOMD-blue, runs the unit tests, and reports the status to GitHub pull requests.
 A number of parallel builds test a variety of compiler and build configurations as defined above.